 All Medigap policies must follow federal and state laws designed to protect you, and policies must be clearly identified as "Medicare Supplement Insurance."
-Medigap insurance companies in most states can only sell you a "standardized" Medigap policy identified by letters A through N. Each standardized Medigap policy must offer the same basic benefits, no matter which insurance company sells it.
+Medigap policies are standardized, and in most states are named by letters, Plans A-N. Each standardized Medigap policy under the same plan letter must offer the same basic benefits, no matter which insurance company sells it.

-Cost is usually the only difference between Medigap policies with the same letter sold by different insurance companies.
+Cost is usually the only difference between Medigap policies with the same plan letter sold by different insurance companies.